dominodatalab/domino-data/docs/source/usecases/get_trainingset.rst

+.. _get_uctraining_set:

 Retrieve TrainingSets
 =====================

+..
+  The following line and the description of the get seem similar.

-Training sets may be fetched by version number or via a search.
+You can get ``TrainingSets`` using their version number or using an explicit search.

 Get TrainingSetVersion
 ----------------------

-TrainingSetVersions may be retrieved by name and number.
+``TrainingSetVersions`` can be retrieved by name and number.

 .. code-block:: python